ch-sa/ch-sa.github.io/_posts/2022-01-22-pyqt-packaging.md

 If everything worked well, you should now be able to see your Python package on its own [PyPI project page](https://pypi.org/project/labelCloud/). 🎉

-And if you didn't get lost on the way, you might have made it out of the Python Packaging Jungle ...
+And if you did not get lost on the way, you might have made it out of the Python Packaging Jungle ...

 ![Jungle Escape]({{site.baseurl}}/assets/img/2022-01-30_DjungleEscape.jpg)